Fast dynamical similarity analysis: Results

-We first demonstrate that all fastDSA optimizers we introduce for the alignment problem discussed earlier are superior to the one used in DSA \citep{ostrow2023beyond}.
+We first demonstrate that all \fastDsaTermAbbrivPlu\ optimizers we introduce for the alignment problem discussed earlier are superior to previous methods for dynamic similarity analysis \citep{ostrow2023beyond}.
 Thus, we compare and characterize the variability across different types of optimizers.
 To conduct this comparison and characterize the differences, we first designed an experiment to quantify speed–accuracy trade-offs under closely matched conditions.
 The testbed consisted of generating random square Gaussian matrices with size \(n\in\{2,4,8,16,32,64,128,256\}\).
 For each \(n\), we first generated synthetic symmetric positive definite (SPD) matrices with controlled spectral properties.
 Given a matrix size \(n\) and a minimum eigenvalue threshold \(\lambda_{\min} > 0\), we drew a random matrix \(A \in \mathbb{R}^{n \times n}\) with independent standard normal entries and symmetrized it as

 ensuring that \(S\) is real symmetric.
 We then computed the eigen-decomposition

 where \(U \in \mathbb{R}^{n \times n}\) is orthogonal and \(w = (w_1, \ldots, w_n)\) is the vector of eigenvalues of \(S\).
 To enforce positive definiteness and a prescribed spectral lower bound, each eigenvalue was replaced by